-We took a snack break along a small stream around the 2.6 mile mark.
+We took a snack break along a small stream just before the 3 mile mark.
 There was a fire pit and log seats that made a perfect place to enjoy some trail mix and water.
 We ended up taking another break a few tenths of a mile down the trail when we arrived at the Cow Camp Gap Shelter.
 This shelter is just one of many three-sided huts located along (or near) the Appalachian Trail.
 This one was especially nice.
 There was a checkerboard painted on the floor, with acorn cap and twig game pieces.
 The shelter had a newer log book, so there weren’t many entries to enjoy this time.
 The site also had the biggest picnic table I’ve ever seen.
 It made Adam look like he was hobbit-sized.

 The shelter marks the beginning of the only serious uphill climb on this hike.
 About a half mile after leaving the shelter, you meet up with the Appalachian Trail and head north.
 Along the way, the forest begins to thin out, giving you glimpses of a view from rocky ledges along the trail.